 UH is committed to making sure residents feel at home while in on-campus housing and the following information describes the creature comforts provided in hopes of accomplishing that goal.

-There are BBQ and picnic areas located in between Eccles B and Cedar Hall South.
+There are BBQ and tables located between Eccles B and Cedar Hall South.
 Feel free to use these areas.
 We only ask that you clean up after yourself, leaving the area neat and ready for use by the next person or group.
 Although these areas are outside, they are also very close to the buildings so please keep the noise level reasonable.
 Please use common sense when you are around fire.
 We do not provide charcoal, lighter fluid, or matches.
 Please be aware that none of the above may be brought into or stored in the residence halls.

 Within our residence halls there are several rooms and areas that may be utilized by residents and may also be reserved.
 This can be done at the University Housing office.
 The rooms include: